 Many hobbyists do not realise that papers can have grain.
-This is not a fault on their part, but knowledge of what it is all about can help prevent things from going wrong when using paper
+Knowledge of what grain is all about can help prevent things from going wrong when using paper

 Not all papers have a grain.
-For some papers the grain is very pronounced.
-One wag once explained to me that 'wood comes from trees ~ trees and wood have grain ~ the paper grain depends on the way the paper has been made from the tree trunk'.
-That person was correct ~ apart from the last bit.
+For some papers ~ such as newsprint ~ the grain is very pronounced.
+Handmade papers have no grain .
+One wag once explained to me that 'Wood comes from trees ~ Trees and wood have grain ~ the paper grain depends on the way the paper has been made from the tree trunk'.
+That person was correct ~ apart from the absurd last bit.
+Yes - wood does have a grain.
+The wood is well chopped and mashed ~ shaken and stirred ~ as part of the paper-making process.
+Some paper-making machines restore direction of the fibres.

 More about this is available under several headings ~ it is an important topic ~